 Student loan debt and credit cards are a harsh, staggering reality for most Americans today.
 People living outside of their means are mainstream lifestyles in today’s culture.
 Consumerism is a driving force for growing debt and shattered dreams.
 What does it mean for the next generation?
-Younger and younger kids are getting credit card offers, cell phone bills and other debt-inducing opportunities they aren’t ready to handle.
+Younger and younger kids are getting credit card offers, cell phone bills, and other debt-inducing opportunities they aren’t ready to handle.
 What should your teen know about money management and the risky endeavors of financial borrowing?

-Consumerism is a choice
+Consumerism Is a Choice

 Any debt is a burden.
-While it may true that certain circumstances and situations render some debt necessary, it certainly doesn’t need to be embraced and recklessly tossed about in the way it is today.
+While it may be true that certain circumstances and situations render some debt necessary, it certainly doesn’t need to be embraced and recklessly tossed about in the way it is today.
 Every time you owe money, you are choosing bondage over freedom.
-Debt, by default, is obligation.
-The higher you increase your debt, the deeper you carve your obligations.
+Debt, by default, is an obligation.
+The higher you increase your debt, the deeper you make your obligations.
 Realize the trade-offs before you undergo massive loans.

 Learning the lessons of how to responsibly manage your money is an invaluable tool to help your teen through life.
-Resources like Dave Ramsey and other financial courses will always be worthwhile for people, because getting out from underneath debt is just as vital as avoiding it in the first place.
+Resources like Dave Ramsey and other financial courses will always be worthwhile for people because getting out from underneath debt is just as vital as avoiding it in the first place.
 Spending and saving habits are purpose-filled activities and should begin young.
 You are never too old to manage your money well; the sooner you start, the better off you will be down the road.